Tool

 METHOD

-Unlike general rules of thumb such as “150 W per square meter,” our infrared heater power calculator is based on three factors that actually determine how heat is distributed:
+Rather than relying on generic rules of thumb such as “150 W per square metre”, the Opranic infrared heater power calculator is built on three factors that genuinely determine how radiant warmth travels:

-We have measured the surface temperature from the PRO V70 at distances of 1 to 5 meters against a matte black wood background at 19°C air temperature, with no wind.
-The results—from 95°C at 1 meter distance down to 25°C at 5 meters—form the basis for the heat distribution shown by the calculator.
-You can see the complete measurement series in the graph further down the page.
+Opranic has measured the surface temperature produced by the PRO V70 at distances from 1 to 5 metres, against a matte black timber background, in 19 °C still air.
+The results, from 95 °C at one metre down to 25 °C at five metres, form the basis of the heat coverage shown by the Opranic calculator.
+The full measurement series is plotted in the graph further down the page.

 2. Physics-based modifiers

-The range is affected by the environment.
-An exposed patio loses more heat to the wind than an enclosed veranda.
-High installation height spreads the heat more thinly.
-Lower outdoor temperatures require more power.
-The calculator adjusts the range in real time when you change these parameters.
+Range is shaped by the environment.
+An exposed terrace loses more warmth to the wind than a glazed conservatory.
+A high mounting position spreads the radiation more thinly.
+Lower outdoor temperatures call for more power.
+The Opranic calculator adjusts the range in real time as you change each parameter.

 3. Triac-controlled power regulation

-The PRO V70 has five power modes—P1 to P5—corresponding to 40, 55, 70, 85, and 100 percent of the maximum output of 2,300 W. It is not a linear dimmer.
-The calculator calculates the operating cost for each P mode based on the actual wattage and the electricity price you enter.
+The Opranic PRO V70 offers five power settings, P1 to P5, corresponding to 40, 55, 70, 85 and 100 percent of the 2,300 W maximum output.
+This is not a linear dimmer.
+The Opranic power calculator computes the running cost at each P setting based on the actual wattage drawn and the electricity price you enter.

 The difference from theoretical range

-In the visualization, you see two zones.
-The colored zone is the perceived comfort zone where you actually feel the heat clearly, adjusted according to your environmental settings.
-The dashed rings outside are the theoretical maximum radiation range—where the heat exists but is so weak that it is barely noticeable.
+The Opranic visualisation shows two zones.
+The coloured zone is the perceived comfort zone, where you genuinely feel the warmth, adjusted for your environmental settings.
+The dashed rings beyond it mark the theoretical maximum radiation range, where heat is still present but so faint that it is barely noticeable.

 FREQUENTLY ASKED QUESTIONS

-How many infrared heaters do I need for 20 m²?
+How many Opranic infrared heaters do I need for 20 m²?

-It depends on height, wind protection, and whether you have a roof.
-For a typical outdoor patio of 20 m² with a pergola and partial wind protection, the calculator usually recommends 2-3 PRO V70 units at P3-P5.
-Use the calculator above for an exact recommendation based on your specific area.
+It depends on mounting height, wind exposure and whether you have a roof.
+For a typical 20 m² patio with a pergola and partial wind shelter, the Opranic infrared heater power calculator usually recommends 2-3 Opranic PRO V70 units at P3-P5.
+Use the calculator above for an exact recommendation based on your specific space.

 What is the difference between wall and ceiling mounting?

-Wall mounting directs the heat from the side and is suitable for patios where one or two walls are present.
-Ceiling mounting provides more even distribution over the entire area and is suitable for pergolas or roofs.
-The PRO V70 is approved for both mounting methods.
-In the calculator, you can switch between them and see how the heat distribution changes.
+Wall mounting directs warmth from the side and suits patios with one or two walls.
+Ceiling mounting spreads warmth more evenly across the whole area and suits pergolas or covered roofs.
+The Opranic PRO V70 is approved for both.
+In the Opranic calculator you can switch between the two and see how the heat distribution changes.

-What does it cost to run an infrared heater per hour?
+What does it cost to run an Opranic infrared heater per hour?

-At 2 SEK/kWh, the PRO V70 costs approximately 1.84 SEK/h at P1 (lowest) and 4.60 SEK/h at P5 (full power).
-Two heaters at P3 (medium setting) cost approximately 6.44 SEK/h.
-You can see the exact operating cost for your configuration in the calculator—it updates immediately when you change the electricity price or P mode.
+At 2 kr/kWh, the Opranic PRO V70 costs around 1.84 kr/h on P1 (lowest) and 4.60 kr/h on P5 (full power).
+Two Opranic heaters on P3 (mid setting) come to around 6.44 kr/h.
+The calculator shows the exact running cost for your configuration and updates instantly when you change the electricity price or P setting.

-Does wind affect how far the heat reaches?
+Does wind affect how far the warmth reaches?

 Yes, significantly.
-Infrared radiation reaches the same distance regardless of wind, but the warm air that forms around the skin is blown away on an exposed patio.
-The calculator models this through the wind protection setting—exposed areas receive up to 18 percent shorter effective range compared to fully protected locations.
+Infrared radiation travels the same distance regardless of wind, but the warm air layer that forms around your skin is carried away on an exposed patio.
+The Opranic calculator models this through the wind shelter setting; exposed locations show up to 18% shorter effective reach compared with fully sheltered positions.

-Can I use the calculator for the THOR S70?
+Can I use the Opranic calculator for the THOR S70?

-Technically yes—the THOR S70 has the same IR-X Carbon Black radiation and the same maximum output as the PRO V70.
-The difference is that the THOR S70 is freestanding and placed on the floor.
-This means that furniture, plants, and objects in front of the heater can block the radiation, so the practical range becomes somewhat shorter.
-Use the calculator as a guideline and expect 10-20 percent shorter effective range.
+Technically yes.
+The Opranic THOR S70 uses the same IR-X Carbon Black radiation and the same maximum power as the Opranic PRO V70.
+The difference is that the THOR S70 is freestanding and sits on the floor, so furniture, plants and objects in front of the heater can block the radiation, making the practical reach slightly shorter.
+Use the Opranic calculator as a guideline and allow for 10-20% shorter effective reach.

-The measurements were taken against matte black plywood—a surface that absorbs almost all infrared radiation.
-In practice, human skin, clothing, and common surfaces absorb less, so the perceived heat at the same distance will be somewhat lower than what the measurement series shows.
-The calculator’s comfort zone (the colored zone) takes this into account.
+The measurements are taken against matt black plywood, a surface that absorbs almost all incoming infrared radiation.
+In practice, human skin, clothing and ordinary surfaces absorb less, so the perceived warmth at the same distance is slightly lower than the raw measurement series suggests.
+The comfort zone in the Opranic calculator (the coloured zone) already accounts for this.

 Learn more about infrared heating

-Want to understand the technology behind the calculator?
-Here are our guides on infrared heating:
+Want to understand the engineering behind the calculator?
+Explore our guides to Opranic infrared heaters:

-- What is infrared heating? —a complete guide on how infrared radiation works and why it differs from convection heating.
+- What is infrared heating?
+A complete guide to how infrared radiation works and why it differs from convection heating.

-- How infrared heating works—the physics behind the IR-X Carbon Black emitter and why 2.2 µm is optimal for outdoor heating.
+- How infrared heating works.
+The physics behind the Opranic IR-X Carbon Black emitter and why 2.2 µm is the optimal wavelength for outdoor heating.

-- Outdoor infrared heaters—buying guide—comparison between THOR S70, NOVA V50, and PRO V70 for different applications.
+- Outdoor infrared heaters, a buyer’s guide.
+A side-by-side comparison of the Opranic THOR S70, NOVA V50 and PRO V70 across different applications.

-- Gas heaters vs infrared heaters—operating costs, environmental impact, and practical differences between the technologies.
+- Gas patio heaters vs infrared heaters.
+Running cost, environmental impact and the practical differences between the two technologies.